LOS ANGELES – Henry Keith Watson remembers April 29, 1992, as if it happened just last week. History won't allow him to forget it.

 Watson did apologize personally to Denny some years ago, the only one of his attackers to do so.
 Another time he offered to send a limo to pick him up and take him to Florence and Normandie, then somewhere afterward where the two could have a drink and talk.

 He says Denny, who lives quietly in Arizona these days, declined.
-The trucker has shunned interviews for years, and repeated attempts to contact him for this story were unsuccessful.
+The trucker has shunned interviews for years, and repeated attempts to contact him by mail, phone and in person for this story were unsuccessful.

 "He chooses to remain in private," Watson said.
 "And we respect his privacy.
 So be it."